gosub-com/Zurfur/README.md

 The simplest form of the for loop is when the expression evaluates to an integer:

     // Print the numbers 0 to 9
-    for @i in 10
+    for @i in 10:
         Console.WriteLine(i)   // `i` is an integer

-    // Increment all the numbers in an list for @i in list.Count
+    // Increment all the numbers in an list for @i in list.Count:
         list[i] += 1

 The range operators can be used as follows:

-    // Print all the numbers in the list for @i in 0..list.Count
+    // Print all the numbers in the list for @i in 0..list.Count:
         Console.WriteLine(list[i])

     // Collect elements 5,6, and 7 into myList
-    for @i in 5::3
+    for @i in 5::3:
         myList.Add(myArray[i])

 Any object that supplies an enumerator (or has a `get` indexer and a `Count` property) can be enumerated.
 The `Map` enumerator supplies key value pairs:

-    // Print key value pairs of all elements in a map for @kv in map
+    // Print key value pairs of all elements in a map for @kv in map:
         Console.WriteLine("Key: " + kv.Key.ToString() + " is " + kv.Value.ToString())

 The expression after `in` is evaluated at the start of the loop and never